Investment Policy Statement (IPS)

 - it makes your process explainable

-And over time, that is what separates disciplined investors from reactive ones.
+Over time, that is what separates disciplined investors from reactive ones.